 Fr.
 Mathew Arackal took the lead in forming Kallivayalil Pappan Memorial Charitable Trust (KPMC Trust), to empower women and make them capable of gainful employment.
 His other achievements include, the establishment of High Range Medical Centre (HRMC), Sahyadri Ayurvedic Pharmaceuticals with Good Manufacturing Practices (GMP) certification, two major residential training centres for rural development with research wings and lab facilities in Bio technology and Eco-farming.
 He took the lead, organizing the farmers of Peermade and Udumbenchola Taluk bringing them under organic farming.
 To process their products two factories were set up according to European Union standard: One for organic spices and another for organic tea.
 He was the Secretary to the Red Cross Society in Indukki District.

 When Mar Matthew Vattackuzhy resigned, Fr.
 Mathew Arackal was appointed Bishop of Kanjirapally.
 The official announcement was made on January 19, 2001.
 His Episcopal Consecration took place on February 9, 2001 at St. Dominic’s Cathedral, Kanjirapally.
 On the same day, he took charge of the office.
+Mar Mathew Arackal resigned from the office on 15 Jan 2020, as per the the canonical age of retirement.
 His motto is “to have life and have it abundantly”.

 Bishop Arackal held several key positions such as: